 Although not the bustling community it was during the logging era, the Town of Piercefield has several businesses worth checking out.

-Right next door is the Thirsty Moose Pub and Grub, featuring good home cooking, a friendly bar where you can wet your whistle, even lodging in one of their several cabins.
+The Thirsty Moose Pub and Grub, featuring good home cooking, a friendly bar where you can wet your whistle, even lodging in one of their several cabins.

 Do you like Maple Syrup?
 (Who doesn’t?)
 The North and Rust families in the hamlet of Conifer still make it the old fashioned way, hauling sap in buckets and boiling it down over a hardwood fire, producing this delicious golden nectar every year.
 Prices are reasonable, supplies limited, so order early, or better yet, visit their operation and see how it’s done.
 Call 518-359-7095, 9691 or 3114 to place an order.